v0id-user/CAsyncPolling/README.md

 A simple asynchronous polling system for C. This is an experimental project to explore my C programming capabilities.

+# (1/4/2025) Current Status

+The project is almost reach stable state in [test_async.c](tests/test_async.c).
+You can compile the test and it will run probably, but it's not memory safe and there is memory leaks everywhere and it's not tested very well, but the concept is there.

 ## Setup Instructions

 ### Automatic Setup